architect/arc.codes.next/src/docs/en/guides/tutorials/modeling-and-persisting-data.md

 ## Overview

-Durable persistence of structured data is the foundation of most applications. `@architect/data` is a very thin wrapper for `DynamoDB` and `DynamoDB.DocumentClient` that reads a `.arc` file and returns a client for creating, modifying, deleting and querying data from DynamoDB!
+Durable persistence of structured data is the foundation of most applications. `@architect/data` is a very thin wrapper for `DynamoDB` and `DynamoDB.DocumentClient` that reads a `app.arc` file and returns a client for creating, modifying, deleting and querying data from DynamoDB!

 In this tutorial you will build a simple note taking application, with multiple users, authentication, and data storage with `@architect/data`.